 Explore sites like Top.gg to find bots.
 Use filters, read reviews, and compare features to find the right fit.

-Click the “Invite” button from the bot’s webpage.
+Click the “Invite” button on the bot’s webpage.
 Authorize access and select the server where it will be installed.

 Step 3: Configure the Bot